Registration and Bursar

-How do I know how many more credits I need in each program?
+How do I know how many credits I still need to complete in my program?

 As a dual degree student, am I eligible to take courses outside of Stern?

-All MBA students are permitted to take courses outside of Stern (either at other NYU divisions or by participating in international experiences) and count them toward their MBA degree.
+All MBA students are permitted to take courses outside of Stern (either at other NYU divisions or by participating in international experiences) for credit toward their MBA degree.
 As a dual degree student the number of credits you may take depends upon the credit reduction associated with your program.
 Please review the policy regarding courses at other NYU divisions.

 How does the credit reduction work at Stern?